staind825/qa-todo-assessment/README.md

 - When no todos are added users can only view the add item textbox
 - Users can create a todo list item by typing into the box "What needs to be done?" then selecting Enter on the keyboard
 - Users can have multiple items in their TODO list
-- Once a user submits an item to their list, they can see: thier todo item in the list, how many items are incompleted, All button, Active button, Completed button, and Clear completed items buttons.
+- Once a user submits an item to their list, they can see: their todo item in the list, how many items are uncompleted, All button, Active button, Completed button, and Clear completed items buttons.
 The view will default to All items when the first todo is added
 - Users can complete an item by selecting the radio button next to the item.
 Once selected a green checkmark appears and the item is crossed off the list.
 The number of items left updates to show how many are uncompleted
 - Users can complete all items by selecting the down arrow above the radio buttons when there are uncompleted todos
 - Once a task is completed it can be viewed in the All or Completed views
 - Users can uncheck all todos by selecting the down arrow above radio buttons when all radios are selected
 - Users can edit a todo item by double clicking the item, then selecting Enter on the keyboard to submit the change
 - Users can delete an item in the todo list by selecting the "X" next to the todo item when they hover over the todo item.
 Once deleted the count of items left is updated to show uncompleted tasks.
 The item is removed from all lists.
 - User can select All.
-This will show all incompleted and completed todos
+This will show all uncompleted and completed todos
 - User can select Active.
 This will only show all uncompleted todos
 - User can select Completed.
 This will only show all completed todos
 - User can select Clear completed to delete all Completed tasks.
 All completed tasks will be immediately be removed from view
 - Once a todo is added, the user will always see the bottom banner even if there is no todo in the view (All, Active, Completed)
 - Refreshing the page starts a new state and the users can start again from scratch

-### Test plan
+### Test plan (add your own test plan to the bottom of this ReadMe)
 #### Outline a complete testing strategy that covers unit tests, integration tests, and E2E tests.

 #### Describe how you would implement security testing within the testing lifecycle.